 Linux Mint 18.2 now includes support for Ubuntu HWE kernels in kernel updates.

 The inclusion of a new CLI utility called miniupdate-tool makes it easier for the users to list, install, and schedule system updates by writing scripts, routines, and cron jobs.
 The tool supports regular update manager features like security updates, level selection, blacklisting, etc.

 Another set of visual changes to the Linux Mint 18.2 is applied to the XPlayer application.
 To make the player look neat and clean, the controls and seek bar have been placed in line, along with the removal of the bottom status bar.
 Various bug fixes have been made including errors in the on-screen display.

 Multiple changes are also in the works for the Cinnamon Spices addons repo.
-These includes updating authentication, rating system, and comments for better sync with Facebook and Google.
-The team has also kicked outdated themes and extensions from the repo and updated the popular ones to be compatible with Cinnamon 3.2.
+These include updating authentication, rating system, and comments for better sync with Facebook and Google.

 If you have something to add, drop your thoughts and feedback.